Killer of S.African anti-apartheid hero Hani freed on parole

 His "actions sought to derail the democratic project at its most critical, formative stage," it declared.

+But a senior ANC official, Panyaza Lesufi, who is the premier of South Africa's most populous province, Gauteng, said it was "a sad day" to hear that Walus had walked out of jail.

+"That murderer doesn't deserve to leave prison," Lesufi told journalists.
+"He must go and rot where he will rot."

-Walus immigrated to South Africa from then-communist Poland in 1981 at the height of the white-minority apartheid rule.
+Walus immigrated to South Africa from then-communist Poland in 1981 at the height of apartheid rule.

 He and his accomplice Clive Derby-Lewis, who supplied the gun, were arrested soon after the attack.

-The pair were sentenced to death but the punishment was later communited to life imprisonment after the death penalty was abolished by South Africa Africa's post-apartheid government.
+The pair were sentenced to death but the punishment was later commuted to life imprisonment after the death penalty was abolished by the post-apartheid government.

 Derby-Lewis was released in 2015 on medical parole after 22 years in jail.
 He died of lung cancer in 2016, aged 80.

-The home affairs ministry has said Walus will serve his parole in South Africa and not be allowed to return to Poland given the "heinous crime committed."
+Walus will serve his parole in South Africa, government declared.
+It is unclear if he will be allowed to return to Poland at the end of the two parole years.

+ANC has condemned "white supremacist and neo-Nazi groups in Poland" that had celebrated the parole decision.

 © 2022 AFP